Sayamindu Dasgupta

 University of Washington

-I am an assistant professor at the Department of Human Centered Design & Engineering, University of Washington (UW).
+I am an assistant professor at the Department of Human Centered Design & Engineering, University of Washington (UW) where I lead the Learning, Epistemology, and Design Lab (LED Lab).

 I study new ways in which young people can learn with and about data—especially in contexts of the communities that they live, learn,and play in.
 As a part of my research, I have designed systems to enable children to design and develop their own data analysis tools, evaluated design changes in existing systems that allow more creative possibilities with data, and studied how children question and critique data and data-driven systems.
 I am committed to learning experiences and communities that are welcoming to all.
 Toward this, I have studied learner experiences with digital tools translated into the languages they speak at home, and have analyzed differences in participation patterns across genders in interest-driven and informal online learning.